Kometa-Team/Kometa/docs/defaults/both/subtitle_language.md

 # Subtitle Language Collections

-The `subtitle_language` Default Metadata File is used to dynamically create collections based on the subtitle languages available in your library.
+The `subtitle_language` Default Collection File is used to dynamically create collections based on the subtitle languages available in your library.

 ![](../images/subtitle_language.png)